An Algorithm for constructing Hjelmslev planes

 \section{Conclusions}

 For orders where there are several possible projective planes, affine planes and orthogonal arrays, these algorithms generate many different Hjelmslev planes of the same size.
-Even with the same seeds, there is an enormous number of choices to be made in step 3, resulting an explosion of the number of planes generated.
-The problem of determining if two planes are isomorphic is computational intensive.
+The problem of determining if two planes are isomorphic is also computational intensive.
+Even with the same seeds, there are an enormous number of choices to be made in step 3, resulting in an explosion of the number of planes generated.
+With no cut downs, $(m^2+m+1)!(m+1)!m!m!$ projective Hjelmslev planes can be generated using Algorithm \ref{alg:complete}.
 When there is an algebraic structure on the plane, the automorphism group can be very large \cite{KKK2011}.
-Thus it is expected, that a large number of the planes generated by this algorithm are isomorphic.
+Thus a large number of the planes generated by this algorithm are isomorphic.

 Further analysis of the choices made in step 3 may reduce the number of isomorphic planes generated.
 Some ground breaking work is needed on automorphisms of Hjelmslev planes to reduce this to a sub factorial number.
 As mentioned before there has been little research on isomorphisms of Hjelmslev planes.
 There are some results concerning isomorphism classes of Hjelmslev planes of uniformity $3$ or greater \cite{HVM1989}, however isomorphisms of $2$-uniform Hjelmslev planes appears to be a more difficult problem.

-This algorithm has been implement in Python by Jesse Waechter-Cornwill with a visual interpretation.
+This algorithm has been implemented in Python by Jesse Waechter-Cornwill with a visual interpretation.
 See \url{http://joannelhall.com/gallery/hjelmslev/}